 (From a Statement on the Role of the Department Chair, dated February 14, 1994)

 Within the college governance structures the department chair acts in a unique role.
 The chair is an integral link between the department and the college administration.
 He or she serves both as a representative and as an executor for the department, its program and its faculty.
 As a representative of the department the chair serves as spokesperson (for recommendations, opinions and concerns of department members) and advocate for department interests.
 As a departmental administrator the chair is accountable for properly managing the department and is responsible to the college president, the Provost, and the appropriate dean.
-In addition, the chair must maintain ties to his or her discipline by teaching courses and by being a strong advocate for the discipline within and outside the college environment.
+In addition, the chair must maintain ties to their discipline by teaching courses and by being a strong advocate for the discipline within and outside the college environment.
 The Faculty Center site has a section devoted to academic department chairs: Chair Resources.

 Expectations of the Chair